ile123/Syrin-X/README.md

 ## Music Source Integration
 - **Multiple Music Sources**: Access music from different platforms such as SoundCloud, Deezer, etc.

+## New Songs Notification
+- **Notification**: When your favorite artist releases a new song(in the last week), it will send you a notification(which you can view in the notification screen)

 ---

 ## Optional Features